canonical/core-base/README.md

 # Writing code

-The usual way to add functionality is to write a shell script hook with the `.chroot` extenstion under the `hooks/` directory.
+The usual way to add functionality is to write a shell script hook with the `.chroot` extension under the `hooks/` directory.
 These hooks are run inside the base image filesystem.

 Each hook should have a matching `.test` file in the `hook-tests` directory.
-Those tests files are run relative to the base image filesystem and should validates that the coresponding `.chroot` file worked as expected.
+Those tests files are run relative to the base image filesystem and should validate that the coresponding `.chroot` file works as expected.

 The `.test` scripts will be run after building with snapcraft or when doing a manual "make test" in the source tree.